pelithne/k8s/admin-account-access.md

 # Create pipeline from existing file

-In order to access Azure Container Registry (for pushing docker images) without a service principal, you need to create a **Service Connection** for a basic docker registry.
-Then you need to use that service connection in your pipelines.

-Also, for AKS to be able to retrieve images from ACR, you need to create another service connection.

-Furthermore, you will not be able to "automatically" generate a pipeline as is described in steps 3.6.4 and 3.6.5.
+If your subscription does not allow creation of Service Principal, you will not be able to "automatically" generate a pipeline as is described in steps 3.6.4 and 3.6.5.
 Instead you will start from an existing pipeline definition from the repository.
+This pipeline has most of the configurations you need, but you are required to do some changes.

+First, you need to create a **Service Connection** for your container registry, to use in your pipelines.

+Then, for AKS to be able to retrieve images from ACR, you need to create another service connection.

 ## Create Service Connections

-You need to create one service connection for ACR, and one for AKS.
+As mentioned above, you need to create one service connection for ACR, and one for AKS.

 ### Service Connection for ACR